How to: Build a replica Cannon Part Three

 The fore and hind axletrees on a gun carriage were typically made from square section timber radiused at either end to fit the centre holes of the trucks.
-To lighten our design, however, we chose to construct two plywood boxes with internal brackets to support the axles (as shown below).
+To lighten our design, however, we chose to construct two plywood boxes (410 x 130 x 125 mm) with internal brackets to support each of the two 40 mm Ø axles (as shown below).
 Two additional boards (not shown above) were glued on each side to enclose the axle and make the axletree appear to be solid wood.
 The axletrees were attached to the underside of the carriage by wood screws.

-A 5 mm Ø hole was drilled in each axle to receive an axle pin.
-Each was made from a repurposed 4 mm Ø round wire nail set in a oval-shaped wooden block painted black to look like iron.
-These pins, which can be seen in the image of the completed truck above right, are removable so that the trucks can be removed for transportation, if desired.
+A 5 mm Ø hole was drilled in the centreline of each axle approximately 10 mm from each end to receive an axle pin.
+Each pin was made from a repurposed 4 mm Ø round wire nail set in a oval-shaped wooden block painted black to look like iron.
+These pins, which can be seen in the image of the completed truck above right, are removable so that the trucks themselves can be removed for transportation, if desired.

 Step Ten With the basic construction completed, the whole gun carriage was primed and then painted.
 We chose to imitate the orangey-yellow paint scheme used aboard HMS Victory, Flagship of the First Sea Lord, which can be visited in Portsmouth Historic Dockyard.
 Matching the precise colour was a challenge, however.
 In the end, rather than having a bespoke paint mixed, we opted to use three tester pots of "Granada" matt emulsion .
 The result after three coats is shown above.